near/threshold-signatures/docs/confidential_key_derivation.md

 Notice the MPC contract does not verify remote attestation, nor does it impose how the authentication of the TEE app is enforced.
-The developer must control the contract which calls the CKG functionality, and make the required verifications within that contract.
+The developer must control the contract which calls the CKD functionality, and make the required verifications within that contract.
 In this document, for completeness we provide an example workflow for the developer.
 This workflow can be modified if required.

 ## Naming conventions

-- *app*: TEE app calling the CKG functionality
+- *app*: TEE app calling the CKD functionality
 - $`\texttt{app\_id}`$: unique and verifiable identifier for the *app*.
 It coincides with the account id of the *Developer contract*
 - $`\texttt{attestation}`$: the remote attestation report, which is a